-GOAL RECOMMENDED IMPLEMENTATION MEASURES Place the Master Plan on Township web site.
+GOAL RECOMMENDED IMPLEMENTATION MEASURES 1.
+Place the Master Plan on Township web site.
 2. Create executive summary of plan.
 3. Create brochures which summarize plan.
 4. Pre-application meetings between staff and developers.
 GENERAL Ensure that the Master Plan remains a vital component that is consulted by Township residents, developers, members of the Township Board, in addition 5.
 Distribution of electronic version of plan with cover letter and executive summary to frequent developers in area.
 GE to the Planning Commission.
-Use checklists for site plan review and other devel- opment procedures to ensure that the goals of the plan are taken into account.
+6. Use checklists for site plan review and other development procedures to ensure that the goals of the plan are taken into account.
 7. Planning commissioners adhere to the plan.
-Prepare an annual report to the township board as required by the Michigan Planning Enabling Act (P.A.
+8. Prepare an annual report to the township board as required by the Michigan Planning Enabling Act (P.A.
 33 or 2008).
-Develop ordinance language to preserve and protect natural resources.
-ENVIRONMENT Encourage the protection and preservation of the Township's natural resources for the purpose of maintaining the quality of the local environment. / Encourage the Use development approval procedures such as site plan review, planned unit developments, and condi- tional uses to encourage developers to enforce ordi- nance language.
-ENVIR preservation of wetlands. / Encourage the protection of the Township's groundwater resources.
+1. Develop ordinance language to preserve and protect natural resources.
+ENVIRONMENT Encourage the protection and preservation of the Township's natural resources for the purpose of maintaining the quality of the local environment. / Encourage the preser- 2.
+Use development approval procedures such as site plan review, planned unit developments, and conditional uses to encourage developers to enforce ordinance language.
+ENVIR vation of wetlands. / Encourage the pro- tection of the Township's groundwater re- sources.
 3. Educate members of the public about the benefits of protecting the natural resources of the Township.
 4. Use the maps from the natural resource inventory to help to identify sensitive areas for development.
-Protect existing residential neighbor- While allowing for the possibility of mixed uses with the review and approval of the Planning Commission, discourage incompatible land uses. ų. hoods from encroachment by incompatible land uses.
-Require landscaping and buffer strips between incompatible land uses when they occur.
-RESIDENTIAL Screen and buffer commercial and office parking are- as from residential areas and road right-of-ways.
-RESIDE Encourage the development of residential areas to meet population in- Use open space zoning techniques to accommodate residential development while preserving rural atmosphere and protecting sensitive areas. creases, while conserving environ- mentally sensitive lands.
-Concentrate new residential development at conven- ience to existing commercial areas, central infrastruc- ture, schools, and emergency services.
+Protect existing residential neighbor- 1.
+While allowing for the possibility of mixed uses with the review and approval of the Planning Commission, discourage incompatible land uses. hoods from encroachment by incompatible land uses.
+2 Require landscaping and buffer strips between incompatible land uses when they occur.
+RESIDENTIAL 3.
+Screen and buffer commercial and office parking areas from residential areas and road right-of-ways.
+RESI Encourage the development of residential areas to meet population increases, while conserving environmentally sensitive lands.
+Use open space zoning techniques to accommodate residential development while preserving rural atmosphere and protecting sensitive areas.
+Concentrate new residential development at convenience to existing commercial areas, central infrastructure, schools, and emergency services.